Vonage Verify API Is Vinted’s First Choice Against Fraud for Secondhand Clothing Marketplace

 For those facing such first-world problems as “too many clothes in my closet” or “I’m bored with my wardrobe,” a social marketplace for pre-owned clothing might be just the mobile app that can help.
-Vinted, a rapidly growing Lithuania-based company with 20 million members around the world, lets users unclutter their wardrobes and make money by selling their unwanted clothes via an easy-to-navigate online retail outlet.
-Sellers create listings for their clothes, chat with interested buyers and then complete easy online transactions.
+Vinted, a rapidly growing Lithuania-based company with 20 million members around the world, lets users unclutter their closets and make money by selling their unwanted clothes via an easy-to-navigate online retail outlet.
+Sellers create listings for their clothes, chat with interested buyers, and then complete easy online transactions.

 In 2008, Vinted co-founders Milda Mitkute and Justas Janauskas established a prototype website where women could trade their clothes in their country.
-The concept caught on and the business soon expanded into Germany and, in 2010, Vinted launched a site in the United States.
-Then, in 2012, Vinted released its mobile app and, as a result, saw as much as a 30% increase in marketplace traffic.
+The concept caught on and the business soon expanded into Germany, and in 2010, Vinted launched a site in the United States.
+Then, in 2012, Vinted released its mobile app, and as a result, saw as much as a 30% increase in marketplace traffic.

 Vinted merchandise spans all demographics—men, women and children—and sellers can choose to offer discounts.
 In addition, Vinted does not charge any sellers’ fees.
 Sellers can post and sell merchandise at no cost.
-Currently, the app supports 52 million listings from across the USA, UK, Germany, Austria, France, Lithuania, Poland, Czech Republic, the Netherlands and Spain.
+Currently, the app supports 52 million listings from across the USA, UK, Germany, Austria, France, Lithuania, Poland, Czech Republic, The Netherlands and Spain.

 Finding Vonage: The Need for Extra Protection Against Fraudulent Buyers